UofL is taking a variety of steps to reduce flooding and divert stormwater from the sewers by promoting infiltration and recharging aquifers.

 Projects at UofL include:

 - Rain Barrels: Rainwater harvesting from the roof of the Cultural Center for irrigation use in the campus Garden Commons.
+Three rain barrels were also installed in 2013 to capture water from the roof of the Urban Studies Institute (426 W. Bloom St.) for use in the Horticulture Zone garden behind the building.

 - Bioswales: Vegetated bioswales